-- 1. Admission to study for the Degree will normally be granted from the beginning of the academical year. - 2.
-In The Glasgow School of Art the normal standard of admission will be that of a Degree with First or Upper Second Class Honours but another qualification, being a qualification approved by the University Court as provided in section 2 of the Resolution, may be accepted by The Glasgow School of Art as being suitable for the programme of research which it is proposed that the applicant should follow. - The minimum period of prescribed research for the Degree shall be one year of full-time study or two years of part-time study. - 4.
-The progress of each research student shall be overseen by a Supervision Committee, appointed for that student.
-The Committee must meet with the research student at regular intervals: this shall be not less than annually for a meeting of the research student and the full Supervision Committee; meetings between the research student and individual supervisors take place not less than twice per term during term time (pro rata for part-time students).
-The Supervision Committee shall be comprised of the following: - A Director of Studies, who shall be the main supervisor and a member of the academic staff at The Glasgow School of Art, and shall be competent to supervise postgraduate research degrees; - A second supervisor(s) as may be appointed by the Research Degrees Sub Committee of the Research Committee of The Glasgow School of Art.
-The second supervisor may normally be a member of the academic staff at The Glasgow School of Art, or may be external to the School if their particular expertise is relevant to the programme of research being proposed and/or undertaken.
-The second supervisor shall be competent to supervise postgraduate research degrees;
+- 1. Admission to study for the Degree will normally be granted from the beginning of the academic year. - 2.
+In The Glasgow School of Art the normal standard of admission will be that of a Degree with First or Upper Second Class Honours but another qualification, being a qualification approved by the University Court as provided in section 2 of the Resolution, may be accepted by The Glasgow School of Art as being suitable for the programme of research which it is proposed that the applicant should follow. - 3.
+The minimum period of prescribed research for the Degree shall be one year of full-time study or two years of part-time study. - 4.
+The progress of each research student shall be overseen by a Supervisory Team, appointed for that student.
+A student can enrol only with their Primary Supervisor.
+If it is not apparent at the commencement of studies the context of the particular nature of, or specialism, required for the supplementary supervision of a student's study, the rest of the student's Supervisory Team may be considered at a later stage.
+A second supervisor(s) should be approved by the Research Degrees Sub-Committee (hereinafter referred to as the RDSC) or its Convener no later than three months from the commencement of studies. - 5.
+The Supervisory Team must meet with the research student at regular intervals.
+A meeting of the research student and the full Supervisory Team (including PhD Coordinator and/or Academic Coordinator) will take place not less than every six months.
+Meetings between the research student and individual supervisors will take place not less than twice per term during term time (pro rata for part-time students).
+Once a term, the Primary Supervisor and Co-Supervisors should meet the student together.
+The Supervisory Team shall be comprised of the following: - A Primary Supervisor (main subject domain), who shall be the main supervisor and a member of the academic staff at The Glasgow School of Art, and shall be competent to supervise postgraduate research degrees; - One or two co-supervisor(s) as may be appointed by the RDSC of the Research and Knowledge Exchange Committee of The Glasgow School of Art.
+The co-supervisor may normally be a member of the academic staff at The Glasgow School of Art, or may be external to the School if their particular expertise is relevant to the programme of research being proposed and/or undertaken.
+The co-supervisor shall be competent to supervise postgraduate research degrees;